Midsumma and Australia Post Art Award Submissions

 Since its inauguration in 2016 the Midsumma and Australia Post Art Award has quickly established itself as an important award in the ecology of the arts.
 With finalists selected from across the country, the non-acquisitive annual award is a survey of outstanding queer artists working across mediums reflecting their potent personal and political perspectives on the world.

 The art award is open nation-wide to artists in any medium, though please take into consideration the current environment in Australia.
 We encourage anyone in Australia to apply and talk to us if you have any concerns.
-Finalists' work will be exhibited as part of Midsumma Festival 2023 (between 22 Jan - 12 Feb 2023).
+Finalists' work will be exhibited as part of the subsequent Midsumma Festival (for 2024, between 21 January and 11 February 2024).

-Submissions for the 2023 Midsumma and Australia Post Art Award have now closed.
+Submissions for the 2024 Midsumma and Australia Post Art Award will open in August 2023.

-- Bundoora Art Prize Award - a paid artist development and exhibition opportunity
+- Bundoora Art Prize Award winner: Logan Mucha - a paid artist development opportunity

 Australia's leading queer visual arts award